Kathy Hochul to become New York's first female governor after Cuomo resigns

 Despite being Cuomo’s No. 2 in command, Hochul was never close to the governor.
 After allegations of sexual assault against him emerged earlier this year, she stopped mentioning Cuomo by name.
 In his 300-page pandemic memoir, which highlights members of his administration who helped him respond to the COVID-19 crisis, he significantly omits Hochul’s name.

-On Thursday, the state Assembly announced that its impeachment investigation against Cuomo is “nearing completion” and has requested that he and his legal team submit any defense evidence by next Friday.
+On Thursday, the state Assembly announced that its impeachment investigation against Cuomo was “nearing completion” and requested that he and his legal team submit any defense evidence by this Friday.

 The Assembly had begun an investigation, separate from the attorney general’s, in March because it had been looking into several possible misconduct cases, including Cuomo's handling of nursing home deaths during the pandemic.

 Since the release of James’s report, the Assembly had worked to expedite the impeachment process.
-A simple majority vote from lawmakers in the Assembly would impeach Cuomo.
-A trial would then be held in the state Senate, where Democrats are also in the majority.
-If Cuomo is convicted, he would be removed from office, and Hochul would replace him.
+A simple majority vote to impeach from lawmakers in the Assembly would have led to a trial in the state Senate, where Democrats are also in the majority.
+If Cuomo were convicted, he would have been removed from office, and Hochul would have replaced him.

 Hochul is not the first lieutenant governor to assume the gubernatorial position.
 In 2008, then-Gov. Eliot Spitzer resigned following a prostitution scandal and was succeeded by his lieutenant governor, David Paterson.